dsharma3/FashionAIRAGAssistant/README.md

 ## 🧠 Credits

-Created by [Your Name].
+Created by Divyesh Sharma.
 Powered by OpenAI, ChromaDB, HuggingFace Transformers, and Streamlit.

 ---